dloa/alexandria-docs/florincoin-lin64-install.md

 a.)
 Navigate to `~/.florincoin/' b.)
-Make sure your IPFS daemon is running, and run the following command: ipfs name resolve QmfYRn7eAHz9DtzCz8oVYjC6Y7geUSYBkz6iG3CVdb56W9 ipfs will output a hash. copy hash, and paste into the command: ipfs get [copied hash]
+Make sure your IPFS daemon is running, and run the following command:
+$ ipfs name resolve QmfYRn7eAHz9DtzCz8oVYjC6Y7geUSYBkz6iG3CVdb56W9
+ipfs will output a hash.
+c.) copy hash, and paste into the command:
+$ ipfs get [copied hash]
+4.) feel free to delete bootstrap.dat.old after the blockchain sync has finished.

 ####4) Send a comment!